eser/stack/fp/README.md

 ### deepMerge(source, other)

-merges two data structures deeply, resulting in a new structure with combined items.
+merges two data structures deeply to produce a new structure with combined items.

 ```js